dbolotov/neural_network_template/README.md

 Due to Octave/MATLAB syntax, '0' cannot be used to designate a class.

 ###Notes
-Output layer uses sigmoid as activation function.
+The sigmoid is used as activation function.

 Weights are learned by minimizing a square error cost function with fmincg or fminunc (MATLAB/Octave) and fmin_cg (python).